-Artificial intelligence (AI) and automation are two tech terms we hear a lot.
+Artificial intelligence and automation are two tech terms we hear a lot.
 They both use machines to do things that people used to do.
 Even though they seem alike, they are actually different.
-Knowing how they differ can help you understand today’s tech world.
-In this article, we’ll discuss what makes AI and automation different.
+Knowing what is the difference between the two can help you understand today’s tech world.
+In this article, we’ll explore the difference between AI and automation, breaking down their unique features and uses.

-Listen to our Podcast: What is the Difference Between AI and Automation?
+Listen to our Podcast: What is the Difference Between the two?

 What is Automation?

-Want to explore AI automation in-depth?
+Want to explore more in-depth?
 Check out our guide on Artificial Intelligence (AI) Automation: What It is & How To Use.

 What is AI?